0xlipon/BugBounty/README.md

 # BugBounty
-All My Recon Bug Bounty Assets List.
+Just the Recon for Pentesting and Bug Bounty Hunting.